Adam Rifkin: Production

 Rifkin began his production career in 1999 on the production of Touch Me in the Morning by Giuseppe Andrews.
 Preceding his completion of that project, Rifkin produced his own film Night at the Golden Eagle as well as Getting Hal by Tony Markes.

 Acting

-Rifkin began his acting career in 1989 his directorial debut Never on Tuesday.
+Rifkin began his acting career in 1989 with his directorial debut Never on Tuesday.
 Rifkin has appeared in small roles and cameos in his other films, Night at the Golden Eagle, Without Charlie, Detroit Rock City, The Dark Backward, Denial and Psycho Cop 2.
 Rifkin also appeared as Croaker/Miss Spain in the 1989 film, Going Overboard, starring Adam Sandler and Burt Young.

 He also wrote, directed and acted in the 2007 film Homo Erectus, in which he portrays a wimpy caveman called Ishbo, the main character in the film.
 The film's ensemble cast includes Ali Larter, David Carradine, Talia Shire, Gary Busey, and Ron Jeremy.